9th-circle/Anathema.Vectors/IDEAS.md

 - Full aliases for System.Numerics equivalents (under their own preprocessor directive, say #NUMERICS_ENABLED)
   - Probably an acceptable amount of work for non-trivial benefit
-- Fixed-point implementation using integers for extremely resource constrained applications (eg JavaCards)
+- Fixed-point implementation using integers for extremely resource constrained applications (eg JavaCards) as well as option to *only* compile this
+  - Pretty major amount of work, but probably very useful to a narrow group